yinghanwen/yinghanwen/README.md

-### Hi there 👋 My name is Bob
+### Hi there 👋
+### My name is Bob

+I am a student from Mars

 I am currently working on: WhiteFlagBot and Quinta

-My OS are: Gentoo and Windows10
+I use Gentoo Linux and Windows 10

-My tech stack: C and Python
+My tech stack: Python

+I'm learning: C and Rust